emu-russia/breaknes/BreaksPPU/PPUPlayer/Readme.md

 ## How to get PPU register dumps

-Use the special version of Nintendulator + PPU Recorder to dump CPU writes to the PPU registers: https://github.com/ogamespec/nintendulator/releases/tag/ppu-recorder
+Use the special version of Nintendulator + PPU Recorder to dump CPU accesses to the PPU registers: https://github.com/ogamespec/nintendulator/releases/tag/ppu-recorder2

 Note that you have to run the simulation in the PPU Player with the same .nes as when writing the dump in the Nintendulator.
 Or not :smiley:

 ## CPU I/F Timing

-This section describes when (and for how long) to use the CPU I/F PPU to write the register.
+This section describes when (and for how long) to use the CPU I/F PPU to read/write the register.

-No 6502 instruction can technically execute faster than a single PCLK.
+No 6502 load/store instruction can technically execute faster than a single PCLK.

 So we will make the assumption that the CPU I/F (signal `/DBE` and others) will be active for the entire PCLK cycle (`/PCLK` + `PCLK`).